Chart Color Schemes

 Health performance in Charnwood is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Charnwood faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Charnwood faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notably high across both younger and older age groups.

 Frequently Asked Questions - Health